Same-Sex Estate Planning

 Often, the goals of domestic partners are related to attaining the same rights as those enjoyed by married couples.
 If you have questions regarding your assets, debts or end-of-life decisions, we encourage you to contact our firm.
 We can answer your questions and provide the legal guidance you need.

 At Criss Law Group, PLLC, we don’t put on airs – we solve legal problems.
-For more information about what our lawyers can do for your family or your business, contact us online or call us at 214-347-8195 or 877-418-1715 toll-free.
+For more information about what our lawyers can do for your business, contact us online or call us at 214-347-8195 or 877-418-1715 toll-free.